lwukusick/forth-presentation/ForthPresentationNotes.md

 ## CREATE

 MYITEM is the dictionary heading.
-These headings are created by the `create` word.
+These headings are created (among other ways) by the `create` word.
 Lets take a look at the `variable` word.
 A definition for this word might be:

 `: variable create 0 , ;`